webobite/Brain-data-dex/README.md

 - [@webobite](https://github.com/webobite)

 ## Feature planned
- - [x] Implement with Langchain and OpenChat AI model for SQL generation and get result with pain English text
+ - [x] Implement with Langchain and OpenChat AI model for SQL generation and get result with simple English text
  - [x] Frontend for the Chat conversation
  - [ ] Implement feedback mechanism for the bot to understand and learn from the input provided
  - [ ] Training / Fixing the model to build to 60% accuracy minimum for first go to release